Modernizing legacy systems is a hot topic.

 The benefits of modernization are often viewed through one of two lenses: operational improvement or competitive differentiation.

-Let’s further break it down into six categories.
+Let’s further break it down into five categories.

 5 Benefits to Modernizing Legacy Systems